 An extremely frightening or upsetting experience may be so emotionally difficult for some people to think about that they cannot consciously cope with how this makes them feel.

-For some people, the memories of these painful past events can suddenly come up or 'intrude' into their thoughts or awareness.
+For some people, the memories of these painful past events can suddenly come up or intrude into their thoughts or awareness.
 This might happen during an emotional or stressful situation or when there is something in the environment that unconsciously triggers a distressing memory.

-Dissociative seizures can happen as a cut-off mechanism to prevent bad memories being relived.
+Functional seizures can happen as a cut-off mechanism to prevent bad memories being relived.
 The person splits off (or dissociates) from their feelings about the experience because it is too difficult to cope with.
 The seizure happens because their emotional reaction causes a physical effect.

 These seizures are an unconscious reaction so they are not deliberate and the person has no control over them.

 Any experiences that we have, whether good or bad, can have a deep and long-lasting effect on us, and everyone has their own way of dealing with them.
-Dissociative seizures are often caused by traumatic events such as:
+Functional seizures are often caused by traumatic events such as: